tektechnologies/Instructor-Prep/301/week_3/class-11/class_11.md

 - Cache is not cash.
 - Let us Data base
 - Can of books is a partnered lab.
 - Start code consists of a front end and back end.
 - we will create a database and retrieve data using mongoose by way of a data model; a schema.
 - On to Atlas DB
 - show how to log in and create a cluster0
 - select browse selections if we have a pre-built db to look at.
 - look at how to add new users
 - look at how to get your connection link.
+- look at front end fix errors talk about component did mount